Common Prices

 - Specialist equipment, like a grappling hook or a healer’s kit.

-- A pack goat to carry your saddlebags.
+- A trained pack goat to carry your saddlebags.

 - Treasure like a silver ring, a petty gemstone, or a bundle of common trade goods.